-The population of Lichfield district is 100,654.
-More than 60% of the inhabitants of the District live in the two centres of Burntwood and Lichfield.
+The population of Lichfield district is 103,965.
+The majority of the inhabitants of the District live in the two centres of Burntwood and Lichfield.

 4.6 Current and Past Industrial History

 The principal industry of the District in terms of land use is agriculture with the population of the District concentrated in four principal locations which have developed localised manufacturing operations.
 This is reflected in the current location of the fifteen industrial sites within the district.